poets-ai/elegy/docs/guides/module-system.md

 with the help of Python metaclasses.
 There is one important rule you have to follow:

 !!!
 Quote
-    You must use Module hooks **unconditionally**
+    You must use hooks **unconditionally**

-This moto comes from React and it means that the module always has to call the same amount of submodule hooks in the same order.
+This moto comes from React and it means that the module always has to call the same amount of hooks, and for module hooks specifically they must be called in the same order.
 For example the following code is invalid:

 ```python
 def call(self, x):